umeshpatidar7471/myCollage/README.md

-This is my fisrt Repositary
+This is my first Repositary.
 <br>
 Author:Umesh